-Green - publishing in a non-OA journal but maintaining the rights to the works and archiving in an OA repository.
+Green OA: Publish in a subscription journal but keep your rights and archive a copy of your article in an disciplinary repository.
 This allows authors to meet the public access requirements that many research funding agencies have.

-Libre OA materials are free of most licensing and copyright restrictions on use of the work.
+Libre OA: Scholarship that is free of most licensing and copyright restrictions.

-Gratis OA materials are free to use, but still have licensing and copyright restrictions.
+Gratis OA: Scholarship that is free to read, but still has licensing and copyright restrictions.

 There's a lot of misinformation out there about Open Access.
 People believe OA publications aren't peer-reviewed, have low impact factors, and require author fees.
 The truth is that while there are some poor quality OA publications, there are several high quality, high impact, well respected OA publishers as well.
 Some of them require author fees, but most do not.
 It's important to remember that both of those statements could also be made about subscription publications.
 Here are a few links to some OA myth de-bunking articles:

-These are some of the most highly regarded providers of OA literature:
+These are a few of the most notable OA publishers: